sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 directly to the [Development section](#3-developing-your-marketplace).

-If you haven't yet done any thinking in terms of the design, it's often a good idea to start the design work from FTW.
-A good approach is to think about what changes are needed to the different pages of FTW to make it work with your concept.
-For example, you might want to adjust the booking page to allow your users to book per hour instead of per night.
+If you haven't yet done any thinking in terms of the design, it's often a good idea to start your design work with the Sharetribe Web Template.
+A good approach is to think about what changes are needed to the different pages of the template to make it work with your concept.
+For example, you might want to adjust the booking page to allow your users to suggest a price instead of using the default listing price.
 You can add pages (like "FAQ" or "How it works") or remove pages you find unnecessary (perhaps a user profile page is not needed).
 Naturally you might also want to change the fonts, color scheme, and other elements of the general look & feel to make the marketplace look uniquely yours.

-You might also come to the conclusion that the user interface of your marketplace is so different from the example presented in FTW that it doesn't offer a good basis for your design.
+You might also come to the conclusion that the user interface of your marketplace is so different from the example presented in our template that it doesn't offer a good basis for your design.
 Perhaps you want to build a mobile app instead of a website, or just have some other major differences in your approach.
 That's completely fine: you can also start drafting the user interface completely from scratch.
 Typically, it makes sense to start by building